normanormata/norma-normata/_pages/dpw.md

 "Now the God of peace, that brought again from the dead our Lord Jesus, that great shepherd of the sheep, through the blood of the everlasting covenant, make you perfect in every good work to do his will, working in you that which is well pleasing in his sight, through Jesus Christ; to whom be glory for ever and ever.
 Amen."

-## Chapter IV
-Public Reception of Church Members
+## Chapter IV: Public Reception of Church Members
 A. General Provisions
 1. Only those may be admitted to full communion in the church who have been baptized and have made public profession of faith in Jesus Christ.